Capt. Jack Hays

-This boot is clean and basic, letting the quality stand on its own.
+This boot is clean, letting the quality stand on its own.
 Luxurious black premium calf graces the exterior while prime leathers are used to construct all other aspects of this boot.
 We have the option to sew on a patch so just click that option (you can mail us yours or we can create one).

 We use no synthetic material and every part of it is handmade (which is why this boot will last a lifetime).
 These details are important.

 Lux-calf interior for glove-like comfort.
 Full leather insole (for breathability and custom shaping to your foot).
 Uppers are clean and 12" high.
 Heel is leather stacked 1 1/2”.
 Soles are hand pegged with lemonwood.
 Reinforced pulls.